-Baccalaureate Field Applicants must have a baccalaureate degree in criminal justice or a related field from an accredited college or university.

-Grade Point Average At least $3.00/4.00^{\circ}$ for the final 60 semester hours (90 quarter hours) of undergraduate study.

-Tests Required GRE General (verbal, quantitative, and analytical).
-The combined verbal and quantitative scores on the GRE must be at least 1000.

-Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).

-Letters of Recommendation Three required, preferably from professors familiar with student's recent work or in case of the applicants with professional experience, from supervisors.

-Personal Statement Required; one page.
-The statement should address the applicant's reasons for wanting to take graduate work in criminal justice and the relationship of this advanced training to the applicant's professional and other goals.

-Other Requirements Applicants must submit a sample of their academic writing.

-Nondegree Applicants The department will consider applicants for nondegree status who hold a baccalaureate degree from an accredited college or university and meet the admission requirements of the Graduate College.
+- Baccalaureate Field Applicants must have a baccalaureate degree in criminology, law, and justice or a related field from an accredited college or university. - Grade Point Average At least 3.00/4.00a for the final 60 semester hours (90 quarter hours) of undergraduate study. - Tests Required GRE General (verbal, quantitative, and analytical).
+The combined verbal and quantitative scores on the GRE must be at least 1000. - Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL). - Letters of Recommendation Three required, preferably from professors familiar with student's recent work or in case of the applicants with professional experience, from supervisors. - Personal Statement Required; one page.
+The statement should address the applicant's reasons for wanting to take graduate work in criminology, law, and justice and the relationship of this advanced training to the applicant's professional and other goals. - Other Requirements Applicants must submit a sample of their academic writing. - Nondegree Applicants The department will consider applicants for nondegree status who hold a baccalaureate degree from an accredited college or university and meet the admission requirements of the Graduate College.

-Baccalaureate Field Students may enter either with an MA or a BA.
-If applicants received their Criminal Justice MA from UIC, then they must have received a "high pass" (3.50) on their MA comprehensive exam.

-Grade Point Average: At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study, with a GPA of at least 3.25 in all graduate courses taken.

-Tests Required GRE scores (verbal, quantitative, and analytical) with a minimum combined verbal and quantitative score of 1000.

-Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).

-Letters of Recommendation Three letters of recommendation addressing the applicant's academic accomplishments and potential.

-Personal Statement Required; a statement of academic and professional goals.

-Other Requirements An MA thesis or other major research paper; a writing sample (if applying with a BA only).
+- Baccalaureate Field Students may enter either with an MA or a BA.
+If applicants received their Criminology, Law, and Justice MA from UIC, then they must have received a "high pass" (3.50) on their MA comprehensive exam. - Grade Point Average: At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study, with a GPA of at least 3.25 in all graduate courses taken. - Tests Required GRE scores (verbal, quantitative, and analytical) with a minimum combined verbal and quantitative score of 1000. - Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL). - Letters of Recommendation Three letters of recommendation addressing the applicant's academic accomplishments and potential. - Personal Statement Required; a statement of academic and professional goals. - Other Requirements An MA thesis or other major research paper; a writing sample (if applying with a BA only).

-aIn exceptional situations, students with GPAs less than 3.00 but higher than 2.75, or without strong backgrounds in the social sciences, may be admitted on limth ited status and will be required to remedy academic deficiencies before being admitted to regular status.